astashov/aws-cdk-lambda-typescript-starter/README.md

 $ npm run cdk-deploy
 ```

 to deploy it to AWS.
 It will deploy both to Dev and Prod environments, first to Dev, then to Prod.
 It will output the URL you can access the site, and also the table name after deploying to Dev and Prod.
 You can try it out by visiting that URL.

-Also, copy the table name that was displayed after deploying the Dev environment, and paste it in [`devserver.ts`](devserver.ts) where `CHANGEME` is for the table names.
+Now, copy the table name that was displayed after deploying the Dev environment, and paste it in [`devserver.ts`](devserver.ts) where `CHANGEME` is for the table names.

 Now, you can run it locally.
 Run